 Post Processing the Images:

-Raw Photo Processor (RPP) will prevent Lightroom from applying a de-mosaic algorithm to the raw file, which can add unwanted artifacts due to the converter processing the file as if it were a color image.
+Another option is Raw Photo Processor (RPP).
 RPP can be set to process the raw file without applying a de-mosaic algorithm by a simple command line in the Terminal app.
 Download RPP here, install the app, and then run this line in the Terminal app:

 defaults write net.tigry.rpp NoCFA -bool true

 You can turn on the color feature of the app again by changing the true portion of that line to false.
 The app has several de-mosaic algorithms to choose from for when you want to work in the color world.
 The app comes with a manual that is quite good, and a plugin for Lightroom when you contribute.
 You should read the manual to learn about the details of the program.
 I find that with the full size sensors LR does a pretty good job on these monochrome files even though it processes it as a color image.

 If you don’t use one of the apps above, you’ll need to remove the magenta color cast.
 The color cast is due to the camera’s processor thinking that it sees in color.
 Simply slide the saturation slider to the left in most any image processor.
 The Sony app that comes with the camera can be used also.

 If you like to tint your images, you can use the split tone adjustments in LR.
 The only thing you will not be able to do is use the Hue, Saturation & Luminance sliders to colorize an image, since there is no color in the RAW file.
 As far as PhotoShop goes, I don’t have any information because I don’t use the program.
 I imagine that you can do all of this and more.